D1M1TR10S/github-mcp-server/README.md

 For quick installation, use one of the one-click install buttons above.
 Once you complete that flow, toggle Agent mode (located by the Copilot Chat text input) and the server will start.
 Make sure you're using [VS Code 1.101](https://code.visualstudio.com/updates/v1_101) or [later](https://code.visualstudio.com/updates) for remote MCP and OAuth support.

-Alternatively, to manually configure VS Code, choose the appropriate JSON block from the examples below and add it to your host configuration:
+Alternatively, to configure the GitHub MCP Server manually, choose the appropriate JSON block from the examples below and add it to the MCP configuration file (`.vscode/mcp.json`) in VS Code:
 <table>
 <tr><th>Using OAuth</th><th>Using a GitHub PAT</th></tr>
 <tr><th align=left colspan=2>VS Code (version 1.101 or greater)</th></tr>